John Calvin (1509 - 1564)

 faith, one law, one king) and revoked the Edict of Nantes on 22 October

 1685.
 The large scale persecution of the Huguenots resumed.
 Protestant

 churches and the houses of "obstinates" were burned and destroyed, and

 their bibles and hymn books burned.
 Emigration was declared illegal.

 Many Huguenots were burned at the stake.
 Many Huguenots who did not

-find their death in local prisons or execution on the wheel of torture, were
+find their death in local prisons or execution on the wheel of torture,

 slaves, either on French galley ships, or sold to Turkey as